Context Management

 Compaction

-Before compaction, ask for a concise state summary:
+Before a planned compaction, ask for a concise state summary:

 Summarize current goal, files changed, commands run, unresolved risks, and exact next step.After resuming, sanity-check the summary against the worktree: